Mandy-cyber/Markdown-ToC-Generator/README.md

 - **Supported Markdown Headers**: The generator will include headers from # to ###### in the ToC.

-- **Customization**: Feel free to modify the code to adjust the ToC style (e.g., nested lists, numbering).
+- **[Customization](CONTRIBUTING.md):** Feel free to modify the code to adjust the ToC style (e.g., nested lists, numbering).

-- **Issues & Contributions**: If you encounter any issues or have ideas for improving the tool, please open a GitHub issue or submit a pull request.
+- **[Issues & Contributions](CONTRIBUTING.md):** If you encounter any issues or have ideas for improving the tool, please open a GitHub issue or submit a pull request.
 We welcome contributions! 🙌

 ## ✨ Final Words